fiscalsmg/vector3d/README.md

-# vector3d
+# Vector Calculator 3D
-This is an app to create Vectors3D (Android)
+This is an app to Calculete Vectors in 3D (Android)

+## Calculate:
+- Addition
+- Subtraction
+- Magnitude
+- Point Product
+- Cross Product
+- Cross Product